mario-bb/barbados-hackathon/README.md

 Or PyEnv which allows you to install different versions of python.

+Regardless we recommend a python version > 3.9

 ## 1. Create your virtual environment and installing app dependencies